espruino/BangleApps/apps/fastload/README.md

 ## Settings

+* Activate app history and navigate back through recent apps instead of immediately loading the clock face
+* If Quick Launch is installed it can be excluded from app history
 * Allows to redirect all loads usually loading the clock to the launcher instead
 * The "Fastloading..." screen can be switched off

+## App history

+* Long press of hardware button clears the app history and loads the clock face
+* Installing the 'Fast Reset' app allows doing fastloads directly to the clock face by pressing the hardware button for one second.
+Useful if there are many apps in the history and the user want to access the clock quickly.

 ## Technical infos